Gravitational-wave constraints on scalar-tensor gravity from a neutron star and black-hole binary GW200115: Theoretical interpretation of GW200115 constraints

 \subsubsection{DEF model}

 Let us first consider the original DEF model with $\mu(\phi)=0$ in the coupling functions (\ref{model2}).
 In this case, we can crudely estimate the scalar charge by using Eq.~(\ref{aIes}) as \be \hat{\alpha}_A \simeq \frac{\beta \phi_c}{2\Mpl} (1-3w_c)\,, \ee which depends on the field value $\phi_c$ and the NS EOS $w_c$ around $r=0$.
-Spontaneous scalarization of NSs occurs for $\beta \le -4.35$ due to the tachyonic instability of the GR branch ($\phi=0$).
+Spontaneous scalarization of NSs occurs for $\beta \le -4.35$ due to the tachyonic instability of the $\phi=0$ GR branch\footnote{For the matter EOS $w_c>1/3$, it is also possible to realize spontaneous scalarization even with positive couplings $\beta$ \cite{Palenzuela:2015ima,Mendes:2016fby,Doneva:2022ewd}.
+In the original DEF model, however, scalarized NS solutions can be unstable as compared to the GR branch for $\beta \gg 1$.
+We will not consider such a positive value of $\beta$.}.
 This critical value of $\beta$ is insensitive to the choices of NS EOSs \cite{Harada:1998ge,Novak:1998rk,Silva:2014fca,Barausse:2012da}.
 When spontaneous scalarization occurs, the field value $\phi_c$ can be as large as ${\cal O}(0.1 \Mpl)$.
 Then, the estimation (\ref{haAes}) shows that $|\hat{\alpha}_A|$ should reach the order $0.1$.
 Since the amplitude of $\hat{\alpha}_A$ depends on the coupling constant $\beta$, it is possible to put constraints on $\beta$ by using the observational bound (\ref{aAbound}).
-The scalar charge $\hat{\alpha}_A$ also carries the information of NS EOSs, but, for given $\beta$, the maximum values of $|\hat{\alpha}_A|$ weakly depend on the choices of NS EOSs \cite{Harada:1998ge,Novak:1998rk,Silva:2014fca,Barausse:2012da,Niu:2021nic}.
+The scalar charge $\hat{\alpha}_A$ also carries the information of NS EOSs, but, for given $\beta$, the maximum values of $|\hat{\alpha}_A|$ weakly depend on the choices of NS EOSs \cite{Harada:1998ge,Novak:1998rk,Silva:2014fca,Barausse:2012da,Niu:2021nic} (see also Ref.~\cite{Shibata:2013pra} for dynamical scalarization of NSs during the final stage of the inspiral).

 For the SLy EOS, we numerically compute $\hat{\alpha}_A$ by choosing several different values of $\beta$.
 For given $\beta$ and $\rho_c$, we will iteratively find a boundary value of $\phi_c$ leading to a scalarized solution with the asymptotic field value $\phi_0$ close to 0 (to be consistent with the solar-system bound mentioned above).
 Different choices of $\rho_c$ lead to different NS masses and scalar charges.
 Spontaneous scalarization of NSs occurs for intermediate central densities $\rho_c$, in which regime $\hat{\alpha}_A$ is nonvanishing.